Key takeaways:

 [BUSINESS NAME]

-As with the other emails, you want evidence that you made every effort to contact the client in case you need to legally pursue the payment down the road.
+As with the other emails, you want evidence that you made every effort to contact the client in case you need to legally pursue the payment.

 After 30 days have passed, your email should still be professional, but now it’s time to apply any applicable late fees and let the client know the invoice amount has increased.